What you do when you’re forced to stay indoors? Develop and train an AI Trading Bot and put it to some good use. And I’m giving it away for free!

 Make sure you are, of course, log into your BITMEX Testnet account before running the code and that your keys have been properly inserted on lines 18-19 of our algorithm.

 Try different pairs and/or time frames.
 I would recommend you test each of these various combinations for at least a few weeks before jumping to conclusions based on personal experience when it comes to running such models in all types of markets.

 Many times, you will notice my Alpha completely change from a week to week basis, and testing it for longer periods of time helps you best assess whether the model is showing true intrinsic promise or not.

 In short, do not give up on a particular pair and time frame only after a week or two of testing it in live markets.

 My BITMEX AI Trading Bot is 100% free to download, use, modify, and share.
-You can return this favor by simply sharing this post on your social media.
+You can return this favor by simply buying me a coffee here: